kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - Generate a TLS certificate.
 - Install Kyma on the GKE cluster.
 - Test the Kyma installation.
-- Ensure to clean up all provisioned resources, also in case of an error.
+- Clean up all provisioned resources, also if you get an error.

 ### Project structure